Blessing-Philips/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that copies all html files from present derectory to parent directory
+a script that moves all files beginning with an uppercase letter to the directory /tmp/u.